m1sk9/babyrite/docs/src/usage.md

 ## Quoting a Message

-When you send a message link to a channel, babyrite will fetch and display the message.
+If you send a link to a message sent to a channel that babyrite can view, babyrite will expand the content of that message into an embed.

-babyrite can quote the following messages:

-- Messages from channels that babyrite has access to
-- Messages from channels with NSFW settings turned off
+Messages with NSFW setting turned on or containing embeds are not quoted.
-- Messages that contain embeds

 > [!IMPORTANT]
 >